Muiqqq/Deadline-App-Frontend/README.md

 ## Features

 Student can add deadlines to the deadline list and at a quick glance see upcoming deadlines.
 User can also add custom lists to use the application like a traditional to-do application.
 As the focus is on deadlines, deadline list is always visible.
+Form also has a deadline toggle.
+If toggle is on to-dos go to deadline list.
+If user toggles it off a new input field pops up so user can create a custom list.

 Main features:
 - Add deadlines to a default visible deadline list